-The California Room at the Dr. Martin Luther King, Jr. Library collects materials on California history with special emphasis on the history of San José and Santa Clara Valley.
-Some topics covered are California ethnic groups, Gold Rush, indigenous peoples, missions, railroads, earthquakes of 1906 and 1989, famous Californians, overland journeys, and Spanish and Mexican California.
+The California Room at the Dr. Martin Luther King, Jr. Library collects materials on California history with emphasis on the history of San José and Santa Clara Valley.
+Some topics covered are California ethnic groups, Gold Rush, indigenous people, missions, railroads, earthquakes of 1906 and 1989, famous Californians, overland journeys, and Spanish and Mexican California.
 Books and journals can be found by searching the San José Library Catalog.
 Please keep in mind that the California Room collection is non-circulating.

 Our Digital Collections Database is available 24/7 and will allow you to search and view historic images.